Student Code of Conduct and Disciplinary Procedures

 2. Academic Sanction: Student may receive a reduced or failing grade in the course(s) and/or disenrollment from the course or academic program.

 3. Disciplinary Probation: Student is placed on probation for a designated period of time.
-Additional restrictions or conditions may also be imposed.
+Additional restrictions or conditions may also be imposed as part of the disciplinary probation.
 Violations of the terms of disciplinary probation, or any other violation of the Code during the period of probation, may result in suspension or dismissal from the College.

-4. Loss of Privileges: Student is prohibited from participating in, scheduling, or attending extracurricular activities of the College for a designated period of time.
+4. Loss of Privileges: Student is prohibited from participating in, scheduling, or attending extracurricular activities including participation on an athletic team, of the College for a designated period of time.
+Student athletes may be subject to suspension or dismissal from an athletic competition, team, or program for violations of the Code of Conduct, in accordance with the procedures outlined in the Student-Athlete Principles of Conduct.

 5. Restitution: Student is required to make repayment to the College or to an affected party for damages resulting from violation of this Code.

-6. Discretionary Sanctions: Work assignments, fines, participation in educational sessions, service to the College or other related assignments as assigned by the Vice President for Student Services.
+6. Discretionary Sanctions: Work assignments, fines, participation in educational sessions, service to the College or other related assignments as determined by the Vice President for Student Services.

 7. Administrative Withdrawal: Student may be withdrawn from one or more College courses.

-8. Suspension: Exclusion from classes and other College activities for a specific time period not to exceed one calendar year.
+8. Suspension: Exclusion from classes and other College activities and events for a specific time period not to exceed one calendar year.
 Petition for readmission at the end of the time period must be made through the Student Conduct Review Board.
+Students who are suspended from the College will not be permitted to be present on College property or any College owned building during the period of suspension without the written approval from the Vice President for Student Services or designee.

-9. Dismissal: Exclusion from classes and other activities for one calendar year or longer.
-If a student wishes to be admitted after the end of the designated time period of dismissal, the students must petition the Student Conduct Review Board for readmission.
+9. Dismissal: Exclusion from classes and other College activities and events for one calendar year or longer.
+If a student wishes to be admitted after the end of the designated time period of dismissal, the student must petition the Student Conduct Review Board for readmission.
 Students who re-enter the College and do not meet the conditions required by the Student Conduct Review Board may be permanently dismissed.
+Students who are dismissed from the College will not be permitted to be present on College property or any College owned building during the period of dismissal without the written approval from the Vice President for Student Services or designee.

-The function of the Student Conduct Hearing Board shall be to determine whether or not the student violated the Code and the appropriate penalty.
-A verbatim record (i.e., tape recording) of the proceedings shall be taken and made available to College officials and the student.
-The decision of the Student Conduct Hearing Board will be determined by a majority vote of the membership, with all deliberations private, without the presence of the student, the Vice President for Student Services, attorneys, or other parties.
+The Student Conduct Hearing Board shall determine whether the student engaged in misconduct in violation of the Code of Conduct, and the appropriate disciplinary sanction to be imposed.
+A verbatim record (i.e., audio or audiovisual recording) of the proceedings shall be taken and made available to College officials and the student.
+The decision of the Student Conduct Hearing Board will be determined by a majority vote of the membership, with all deliberations private, without the presence of the student, the Vice President for Student Services, attorneys, advisors, or other parties.

 Interim Suspension